T0biWan/MP3Tagger/ReadMe.md

 ## Functionality
 - Read files from directory
-- Filter for mp3-data only
+- Filter for mp3-data
+- Get and set title, artist, album, track, year and genre